asyncapi/converter-go/README.md

 ## Usage

-You can use the AsyncAPI Converter in terminal or as a package.
+You can use the AsyncAPI Converter in the terminal or as a package.

 ### CLI